-For group communication, XMPP and MQTT provide a single connection to a server where all endpoints can communicate with each other using an application-layer addressing style.
-XMPP uses a JID and MQTT uses topics to convey messages between endpoints.
+For group communication, XMPP and MQTT provide a single connection to a server/broker where all endpoints can communicate with each other using an application-layer addressing style.
+XMPP uses a JIDs (Jabber IDs) and MQTT uses topics to convey messages between endpoints.

-MQTT provides a lighter client implementation than XMPP, but does not provide the presence notification.
-XMPP is XML-based communication, and therefore is more verbose.
+MQTT provides a lighter client implementation than XMPP, but does not provide presence notifications.
+XMPP is XML-based communication, and therefore more verbose than MQTT.

-Publish/subscribe support is available in CoAP with [I-D.ietf-core-coap-pubsub], and CoAP may become an alternative to XMPP, and a more standardized alternative to MQTT.
+Publish/subscribe support is available for CoAP with [I-D.ietf-core-coap-pubsub], and CoAP may become an alternative to XMPP, and a more standardized alternative to MQTT.
 CoAP is more lightweight than XMPP since it inherits the efficient on-the-wire encoding of CoAP.
-And it standardizes the resource model based on the RESTful design pattern, unlike MQTT, which leaves the structure of topics unspecified.
+CoAP also standardizes the resource model based on the RESTful design pattern, unlike MQTT, which leaves the structure of topics unspecified.

-Session based, publish-subscribe vs request-response
+Session based, publish-subscribe vs. request-response

 HTTP/1.1 provides unidirectional client-to-server communication, and relies on TCP.
-CoAP provides a similar service to HTTP/1.1, but CoAP can communicate over unreliable transport, namely UDP.
+CoAP provides a similar service to HTTP/1.1, but CoAP can communicate over unreliable transport, namely UDP, or TCP.
 HTTP/2 adds a server push to HTTP/1.1 providing server-to-client messaging.
-WebSockets provides a full-duplex communication protocol over TCP.
+WebSockets provide a full-duplex communication protocol over TCP.
 XMPP provides peer-to-peer communication, where each endpoint may transmit messages at any time.
 XMPP clients utilize XMPP servers to relay request and response messages.
 XMPP provides a single connection to an XMPP server to communicate with any number of XMPP clients.

 MQTT provides a communication model similar to XMPP in order to subscribe to published messages.